 I didn’t get a wink of sleep, but I saved a lot of $$$$. – Paul

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Washington Dulles Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Washington Dulles Airport.

 What to Expect

-Washington Dulles is a busy and often crowded airport, with a main terminal and two concourses (A/B and C/D), connected to each other by the AeroTrain, a shuttle and walkways.
+Washington Dulles Airport (code: IAD) is a busy and often crowded airport, with a main terminal and two concourses (A/B and C/D), connected to each other by the AeroTrain, a shuttle and walkways.
 Reviewers generally suggest that Concourse B is the nicest area of the airport, with the best shops and restaurants.
-That said, if you’re looking for places open 24-hours a day, your only options are located in Concourse D (NBC4 Travel Shop and the Dunkin Donuts at D5).
+That said, if you’re looking for food 24-hours a day, your only options (post-Covid) are currently only before security.
 While amenities and services are limited, the free WiFi should help pass the time.
 For added comfort while you wait, economy class passengers can pay to access one of the airport lounges.
-See airport guide below for locations and access information.
+See guide below for locations and access information.

 The best sleeping options at Dulles are airside – particularly in Concourses C and D (C20 and D1), where there are plenty of armrest-free benches to stretch out on.
 Landside, reviewers say that all seats have armrests, and that it’s particularly cold and noisy, making it worth your while to clear security before your nap.
 That said, it’s not always warm and quiet airside either; a blanket, layers and earplugs or noise cancelling headphones will go a long way in improving the quality of your sleep.
 Explore our guide to sleeping in Dulles Airport or read some traveller reviews for more tips.
 If you’re looking for uninterrupted sleep there are nearby airport hotels nearby that are connected by free airport shuttles.